Prompt Injection Was Never the Real Problem

 In real incidents, damage happens only after that foothold is combined with:

-• and insufficient oversight.
+• Insufficient oversight.

-Reframing the problem as a campaign rather than a single exploit is correct—and long overdue.
+Reframing the problem as a campaign rather than a single exploit is correct and long overdue.

 Security teams that still ask “how do we stop prompt injection?” are asking the wrong question.
 The right question is: